yurimarx/iris-global-yaml/README.md

 ## How to Work With it

-This API creates /iris-global-yaml REST web-application on IRIS which implements 4 types of communication: GET, POST, PUT and DELETE aka CRUD operations on Globals.
+1. Try import to your postman this file (on root folder): iris-global-yaml.postman_collection.json.

+2. This API creates /iris-global-yaml REST web-application on IRIS which implements 4 types of communication: GET, POST, PUT and DELETE aka CRUD operations on Globals.
 Open http://[your server]:[your web port]/swagger-ui/index.html to test the REST API